|Department||Number||Title / Description||Credits|

-This laboratory will engage the students in experimentation to understand such environmental issues such as Geographic Information Systems (GIS), acid precipitation, alternative energy sources, composting and landfill design, groundwater contamination and remediation, land conservation, and cleanup of oil spills.
+This laboratory will engage the students in experimentation to understand environmental issues such as Geographic Information Systems (GIS), acid precipitation, alternative energy sources, composting and landfill design, groundwater contamination and remediation, land conservation, and cleanup of oil spills.
 Prerequisite: BI104L.
 Co-requisite: EV201.

 |Biology||EV290||Environmental Science Seminar I|

 Begins the process of teaching students how to use the scientific method to design experiments and develop an independent research project.
 The course includes various modes of scientific communication including written and oral presentations.
 Prerequisite: Sophomore standing, BI104,and BI103 or BI105.